friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/water/waterSurface.md

 | `hitIndex` | int  |  A value determining what surface has been hit.
 The water gets a hard-coded hitIndex.|
 | `rayDirection` | float3   |  Ray direction dependant on the current fragment coordinates |

-All outputs are to be plugged into a [Combine Color](../basics/combineColor.md) or an arbitrary [Lighting Function](../lighting/generalInformation.md).
+The outputs are to be plugged into a [Combine Color](../basics/combineColor.md) or an arbitrary [Lighting Function](../lighting/generalInformation.md).

 ---